 - Batter up: For the rest of your batter, you’ll need some salted butter, baking powder, brown sugar, cane sugar, creamy peanut butter, vanilla extract, salt, milk, gluten free baking flour blend and gluten free oats.

 - Add your chocolate: Candy coated chocolate pieces and chocolate morsels add some tasty hunks to these cookies.
-There are even dairy free options like these Vegan Chocolate Button Shaped Chocolates.

 - The eyes have it: We love finishing off these Halloween Monster Cookies with some candy eye balls to make them super creepy.
 Or, if you like you can chip off a little bit of a white candy shell to create the effect.